General Academic Information

 GRADUATION REQUIREMENTS

-Subject | Credits | Course Description |
+Subject | Credits |

-Social Studies | 3 | World Civilization, US History, and Economics/Government |
+Social Studies | 3 |

-Health | 1/2 | |
+Health | 1/2 |

-Physical Education | 1/2 | |
+Physical Education | 1/2 |

-Fine Arts | 1 | Visual or Performing Arts |
+Fine Arts | 1 |

-In addition to the state requirements, St. Henry District High School requires the following courses for graduation: Religion I | Religion II | Religion III | Religion IV Global and Digital Citizenship OR AP Human Geography (Taken Freshman Year) *Please note: The information listed above is the pre-college curriculum requirements in the Commonwealth of Kentucky.
-The minimum high school graduation requirements in Kentucky is 22 credits where students are not required to take the 2 years of a foreign language.
+In addition to the state requirements, St. Henry District High School requires the following courses for graduation: Religion I | Religion II | Religion III | Religion IV Crusader 101 or AP Human Geography (Taken Freshman Year) *Please note: The information listed above is the pre-college curriculum requirements in the Commonwealth of Kentucky.
+The minimum high school graduation requirements in Kentucky are 22 credits, where students are not required to take the 2 years of a foreign language.
 Students must also meet the following obligations before graduation:

 - Pass each semester of Senior English, Religion, and Government/Economics